jmeydam/queues/README.md

 that was enqueued last.
 Special cases:
   * Initial state: queue empty, tail points to slot 0.

-In the Arduino version, the array size is 64, and the elements in the queue are strings of size 2 (3 bytes including \0).
+In the first Arduino version, the array size is 64, and the elements in the queue are strings of size 2 (3 bytes including \0).